Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Introduction

 A central objective of causal inference, shared by both scientific research and industry applications, is to uncover generalizable cause-and-effect relationships.
 Generalizing heterogeneous treatment effects (HTEs) is crucial in this pursuit, as identifying consistent HTEs across diverse populations can provide deeper insight into the underlying causal mechanisms.
 Estimating generalizable HTEs can also lead to more efficacious individualized treatment rules across heterogeneous populations, with applications ranging from precision medicine in the health sciences to data-driven decision-making in the social sciences.

-In this paper, we consider the problem of generalizing HTEs based on data from multiple sites.
-We consider robust estimation of the conditional average treatment effect (CATE) for a target population when it is possible to estimate the CATE specific to each source site.
-We address a common methodological challenge that the target population may differ from the source populations in unknown and unobservable ways.
-These differences can arise from observed and unobserved unit characteristics, the way in which treatment affects the outcome, and the details of what constitutes treatment \citep{egami2023elements}.
-In fact, treatment may not even have been administered in the target population.
-For example, a researcher can analyze multiple clinical trials to learn the CATE of a new drug for a general population.
+In this paper, we study the problem of generalizing HTEs based on data from multiple sites.
+Specifically, we consider the question of how to learn the conditional average treatment effect (CATE) for a target population when site-specific CATEs can be estimated from multiple source sites, but the target CATE may differ from those source CATEs in unknown and unobservable ways.
+Differences between the target and source CATEs can arise from observed and unobserved unit characteristics of respective populations, the way in which treatment affects the outcome, and the details of what constitutes treatment itself \citep{egami2023elements}.
+Such problems appear in many practical applications where researchers seek a treatment-effect model that generalizes beyond existing study populations.

+For example, in the social sciences, experiments are often conducted in different settings, e.g., in laboratories \citep[e.g.,][]{falk2009lab}, online \citep[e.g.,][]{coppock2020small, kertzer2022experiments, peyton2022generalizability, bassan2025generalizability}, and in the field \citep[e.g.,][]{kalla2020reducing, dunning2019information, green2003getting, meager2019understanding, eskreis2019large}.
+One may be interested in generalizing these experimental results to develop better policies in a more general setting.
+Similarly, in medical studies, researchers use electronic health records data to extrapolate the results of small clinical trials to a larger population \citep[e.g.,][]{dahabreh2019generalizing}.
+Related challenges also arise in observational causal inference, where researchers seek to use existing study data to inform future policy decisions by inferring their potential impacts \citep[e.g.,][]{dugoff2014generalizing,dahabreh2021study}.